VAS/srt.js/README.md

 srt.js
 ======

 SubRip (.srt) parser and stringifier.
 This is the SRT parser we use for [Animite](http://github.com/vas/animite).
+NodeJS compatible!

 ##Usage